 - “What is a non-PO invoice?”

-The real purpose behind unusual questions
+Understand the real purpose behind unusual questions

-Take your interviewing skills to the next level by practicing replies to a few unusual questions.
-In a Robert Half survey, executives were asked to share the strangest questions they'd ever been asked during an interview.
+Now take your interviewing skills to the next level by practicing replies to a few unusual questions.
+In a Robert Half survey, executives were asked to share the strangest questions they’d ever been asked during an interview.
 Here are just a few they cited: